 Pick ANY inexpensive foods that will go a long way in terms of meals.
 Foods that you won’t tire of easily.

 Need more help with coming up with your shopping list?
 Check out my healthy college grocery list.

 If you screw up with a bill, call the company and tell them about your mistake – they will usually refund you the late fee (the first time).

 If you know you will be late or know you can’t pay a bill, tell them you can’t and when you can expect to pay it.
 Some companies may not charge you a late fee.

-It’s courtesy to call them, because you made a commitment to pay your bill.
+It’s a courtesy to call them because you made a commitment to pay your bill.
 If you don’t call and tell them, they will often times do something like call you over and over until you pay.

 To avoid this:

 If you know you are going to get paid 2 weeks after a bill is due, call them now and work something out!

 If you decide you can afford to miss a payment, it can compound with fees and can take you 2 – 3 months just to pay it back.
 Be realistic when spending money designated for something else, because it’s not as simple as it sounds to catch up.